Go to content

 Conclusion

 The BVI is the world’s leading incorporation jurisdiction due to the clarity and flexibility of its modern company law.
-The ability to continue a foreign company as a BVI Company or to continue a BVI Company as a company under the laws of a foreign jurisdiction quickly and seamlessly is just one example of this flexibility.
+It also provides the flexibility to move your company to another jurisdiction, such as Singapore, should this be necessary for your investment or organisational objectives.
 The continuation regime, which allows a company to preserve its corporate history, branding and goodwill, provides a valuable alternative to setting up a new subsidiary which may have regulatory, strategic and organisational implications.